 EARLY-REGISTRATION: This is used by the RIPE Database administration when transferring pre-RIR registrations from the ARIN Database.
-The value can be changed by database users.
+The value can be changed by database users (except for ALLOCATED PA).
 Only the RIPE Database administrators can create objects with this value.